deptofdefense/anet/DOCUMENTATION.md

 #### Software, Licenses, Skillsets/Roles
 ANET2 is built primarily using Open Source languages, frameworks, and libraries that are standard throughout the software industry.
 The only proprietary software that ANET2 depends on is Microsoft SQLServer.
 To successfully develop, build, run, and manage a deployment of ANET2, the following roles and skillsets are recommended:

-1. **DBA**: Somebody needs to take care of your database, this role can easily be shared with other projects and does not need to dedicated to ANET2.
+1. **DBA**: Somebody needs to take care of your database, this role should be shared with other projects and does not need to dedicated to ANET2.
 Responsiblities include patching and upgrading the Database software, ensuring backups are taken and reliable, and advising on query performance/tuning.
 2. **Full-stack Software Engineer**: This person/people will be the primary developer of new features on ANET2 and troubleshoot any bugs/issues that arise.
 This person should have a strong background in developing user-centric applications in an agile-development lifecycle and can react quickly to changing requirements.
 As the lead developer, this individual will work closely with users to understand needs and issues.
 This person will also work closely with the ANET2 Administrator and the Product Owner to determine the correct solution, then implement, test, and iterate on that solution.
 They should have a strong understanding, or willingness to learn, the following concepts/languages:
 	* SQL
 	* Java